cubem10/samsung_csc_change_preconfig/README.md

 How to use:
 You'll need to install substratum lite and Synergy from Play Store.
 And just install an overlay for setting app.

+Credits:
+Special thanks to projekt development team for theme template and great overlay tools